-Let's face it... this semester isn't exactly what any of us would have picked... a pandemic does have a way of messing up a perfectly good academic experience, right?
+Let's face it... this semester - this whole academic year! - isn't exactly what any of us would have picked... a pandemic does have a way of messing up a perfectly good academic experience, right?
 But, rather than focus solely on the downsides, I hope we can come up with some positives as we plow through professional media ethics online.
-Like - you don't have to wear a mask to this class, and social distancing is built in!
+Like - you may not have to wear a mask to Zoom class, and social distancing is built in!